-Name Age Position Biography Merrill A. Miller, Jr. 55 President and Chief Executive Officer Mr. Miller has served as the Company's President since November 2000, Chief Executive Officer since May 2001 and Chairman of the Board since July 22, 2005.
+Name Age Position Biography Merrill A. Miller, Jr. 57 President and Chief Executive Officer Mr. Miller has served as the Company's President since November 2000, Chief Executive Officer since May 2001 and Chairman of the Board since July 22, 2005.
 Mr. Miller also served as Chairman of the Board from May 2002 through March 11, 2005.
 He served as the Company's Chief Operating Officer from November 2000 through March 11, 2005.
 He has served in various senior executive positions with the Company since February 1996.
-Mr. Miller also serves as a director of Penn Virginia Corporation, a company engaged in the exploration, acquisition, development and production of crude oil and natural gas.
-Robert Blanchard 44 Vice President, Corporate Controller and Chief Accounting Officer Mr. Blanchard has served as the Company's Vice President, Corporate Controller and Chief Accounting Officer since May, 2005.
+Mr. Miller also serves as a director of Chesapeake Energy Corporation, a company engaged in the development, acquisition, production, exploration, and marketing of onshore oil and natural gas properties in the United States.
+Robert W. Blanchard 46 Vice President, Corporate Controller and Chief Accounting Officer Mr. Blanchard has served as the Company's Vice President, Corporate Controller and Chief Accounting Officer since May, 2005.
 Mr. Blanchard served as Controller of Varco from 1999 and as its Vice President from 2002 until its merger with the Company on March 11, 2005.
-Kevin Neveu 45 President - Rig Technology Mr. Neveu has served as President Rig Technology since March 2005.
-He served as President of National Oilwell's Rig Solutions - Western Hemisphere from May 2003 to March 2005 and as President of our Downhole Tools Group from June 2000 to May 2003, and from 1999 to 2000 as Vice President and Managing Director of Downhole Tools.
-Mark Reese 47 President - Expendable Products Mr. Reese has served as President Expendable Products since January 2004.
+Mark A. Reese 49 President - Rig Technology Mr. Reese has served as President Rig Technology since August 2007.
+Mr. Reese served as President - Expendable Products from January 2004 to August 2007.
 He served as President of the Company's Mission Products Group from August 2000 to January 2004.
-From May 1997 to August 2000 he was Vice President of Operations for the Company's Distribution Services Group. -20-
+From May 1997 to August 2000 he was Vice President of Operations for the Company's Distribution Services Group.
+Dwight W. Rettig 47 Vice President, General Counsel and Secretary Mr. Rettig has served as the Company's Vice President and General Counsel since February 1999, and from February 1998 to February 1999 as General Counsel of the Company's Distribution Services Group.

-Name Dwight W. Rettig Age 45 Position Vice President, General Counsel and Secretary Biography Mr. Rettig has served as the Company's Vice President and General Counsel since February 1999, and from February 1998 to February 1999 as General Counsel of the Company's Distribution Services Group.
-Haynes B. Smith, III 54 President - Services Mr. Smith has served as President Services since March 2005.
-From May 2000 until Varco's merger with the Company on March 11, 2005, Mr. Smith served as President-Varco Services Group.
-From July 1996 to May 2000, he was Varco's Vice President-Western Hemisphere Operations.
-Clay C. Williams 43 Senior Vice President and Chief Financial Officer Mr. Williams has served as the Company's Senior Vice President and Chief Financial Officer since March 2005.
+Name Clay C. Williams Age 45 Position Senior Vice President and Chief Financial Officer Biography Mr. Williams has served as the Company's Senior Vice President and Chief Financial Officer since March 2005.
 He served as Varco's Vice President and Chief Financial Officer from January 2003 until its merger with the Company on March 11, 2005.
 From May 2002 until January 2003, Mr. Williams served as Varco's Vice President Finance and Corporate Development.
-From February 2001 until May 2002, and from February 1997 until February 2000, he served as Varco's Vice President- Corporate Development. -21-
+From February 2001 until May 2002, and from February 1997 until February 2000, he served as Varco's Vice President-Corporate Development. -23-